bsvalues/TerraFusionPro/TerraFusion-PRD.md

 ### Vision

-TerraFusion is an AI-driven property assessment ecosystem that revolutionizes real estate valuation through intelligent technology and comprehensive data analysis, providing appraisers with a unified, modern platform for efficient and accurate property evaluation.
+TerraFusion is an AI-driven property assessment ecosystem that advances real estate valuation through intelligent technology and comprehensive data analysis, providing appraisers with a unified, modern platform for efficient and accurate property evaluation.

 ### Mission